Awritrojit/SpatioTemporalRegressionByDataTransformation/README.md

 # Spatio-Temporal Regression by Data Transformation

+This project implements a spatio-temporal### 4. `analyze_lag_correlations.py` A utility for analyzing and visualizing temporal correlation patterns in the data:
+- Calculates correlation between the current time and each lag for all spatial locations
+- Computes autocorrelation function to reveal cyclical patterns
+- Generates visualizations of correlation structure including:
+  - Lag correlation bar chart showing the strength of correlation for each lag
+  - Autocorrelation function plot to identify cyclical patterns in the data
+- Samples locations to balance computational efficiency with statistical robustness
+- Saves detailed correlation statistics for further analysis
+- Identifies most correlated lags to guide temporal window selection
+- Helps in understanding the temporal dependencies in the data beyond simple intuition

-This project implements a spatio-temporal regression model to predict high-resolution climate data from low-resolution inputs.
+### 5. `data_compression.py`ion model to predict high-resolution climate data from low-resolution inputs.
 The core idea is to transform the data using spatio-temporal sliding windows and then apply a regression model.

 ## Project Structure